arashtafakori/xswift.dev/docs/tutorial/domain-model.md

 **MaxLengthShouldBe**: is a built-in XSwift FieldValidationAttribute, to set the maximum of a string property of an entity.
 **StringLength**: is a built-in Asp.Net Core ValidationAttribute, to set the length of a string property of an entity.
 **Required**: is a built-in Asp.Net Core ValidationAttribute, to indicate the property is required.

+the **Uniqueness** is a virtual method that belongs to the Entity class.
+It provides a condition for ensuring the uniqueness of the entity.
+The returned value is a ConditionProperty type specifying uniqueness criteria.
+For example, when a class implements the IDatabase interface, for the Create, Update, and Restore methods, the uniqueness condition is checked to prevent creating or restoring more than one entity with the same uniqueness criteria. the [xswift-entityframeworkcore](https://www.nuget.org/packages/Xswift.EntityFrameworkCore/) nuget includes an implementation of the IDatabase interface, you can implement your custom concrete class for the IDatabase interface, for example, for MongoDB or other database engines and providers.

+the IDatabase interface belongs to XSwift.Datastore namespace.

+In the ProjectEntity, we override this method and set the condition and description.

+> public override ConditionProperty\<ProjectEntity>?
+Uniqueness()
+>    {
+>        return new **ConditionProperty**\<ProjectEntity>()
+>        {
+>            **Condition = x => x.Name == Name**,
+>            **Description = Resource.UniquenessOfTheProject**
+>        };
+>    }

+The `Name` field is unique for the project entity and the description is set to a resource value. `The Resource.UniquenessOfTheProject` is "A project with this name has already existed.".